 10 percent of Americans are in recovery, according to a 2012 survey by The Partnership at Drugfree.org and the New York State Office of Alcoholism and Substance Abuse Services.

 If one of those people is your loved one, they need your compassion, support, patience and love.
-While I want to remind you alone cannot shoulder the weight of their recovery, you can consider these seven tips to help a loved one recover.
+While I want to remind you alone cannot shoulder the weight of their recovery, you can consider these seven tips on how to help a loved one recover.

 1. Do Not Drink Around Them

+Our first tip on how to help a loved one recover is to not drink around them.
 The National Institute on Alcohol Abuse and Alcoholism reports that 87.6 percent of adults drink at least once a year.
 Many recovering alcoholics I’ve talked with have expressed that exposure to drinking within their social circles is a difficult trigger to overcome.
 Imagine the pressure of such scenarios.
 It can be overwhelming to “keep up” with the uninhibited behavior of someone else who is intoxicated while you’re strictly sober.
 Volunteer to give up drinking as you support your loved one on their recovery journey.
 This will benefit both your loved one and yourself, so gently remind them of all that will be gained together through sobriety.

 2. Be a Workout Buddy